kitkat6410/COSC360_Project/ProjectProposal.md

   * Like all blogs.
   * Can sort by category, author, subcategory, etc.
   * Report inappropriate content.
+  * Can search for topics and blogs.
+  * Can filter by date.
+  * Can collapse certain sections of blogs to make it more readable/concise.

 User (Registered) Requirements
   * *All requirements for guests.*